harvard-library/STLee-blacklight/README.md

 ### Add items to LibraryCloud Collections
 The "Add To Collection" functionality was part of the original prototype but has been removed from the UI, though the underlying code still exists in the project for future use.

-The current plan is to implement the functionality in phases starting with using Bookmarks.
+The current plan is to implement the functionality in phases, starting with using Bookmarks.